feast-dev/feast/docs/getting-started/architecture-and-components/push-vs-pull-model.md

 Feast and store the feature values in the online store.

 The trade-off with the Push Model is that strong consistency is not guaranteed out of the box.
-Instead, stong consistency has to be explicitly designed for in orchestrating the updates to Feast and the client usage.
+Instead, strong consistency has to be explicitly designed for in orchestrating the updates to Feast and the client usage.

 The significant advantage with this approach is that Feast is read-optimized for low-latency